Wavelength-selective nonlinear wavefront control in resonant thin-film lithium niobate metasurfaces: Sample design and fabrication

 As shown in Fig.~\ref{fig:sample_design}(a), our metasurface features a lattice constant $p = 340~\text{nm}$, pyramid height $h = 135~\text{nm}$, and etch angle $\alpha_1 = 75^\circ$ for both regions.
 Nanoparticles in region A have side length $L_1 = 170~\text{nm}$, while region B is designed with $L_2 = 260~\text{nm}$.
-Based on our numerical simulations, these parameters induce a phase difference between the two regions of approximately $\pi$ at a wavelength of 530~nm, which is sufficient to enable the desired mode shaping.
-Fig.\ref{fig:sample_design}(b) and (c) present the Scanning-electron miscroscopy (SEM) images of the fabricated TFLN metasurface, showing representative views from both regions of the sample with distinct nanoparticle geometries ($L_1$ and $L_2$).
-The SEM measurements revealed slight deviations from the design parameters: $L_1 \approx 252$~nm, $L_2 \approx 195$~nm, $h_1 \approx 136$~nm, and $h_2 \approx 119$~nm.
+Based on our numerical simulations, these parameters induce a phase difference between the two regions of approximately $\pi$ in the visible spectral range, which is sufficient to enable the desired mode shaping.
+Fig.~\ref{fig:sample_design}(b) and (c) present the Scanning-electron microscopy (SEM) images of the fabricated LN metasurface, showing representative views from both regions of the sample with distinct nanoparticle geometries ($L_1$ and $L_2$).
+The SEM measurements revealed slight deviations from the design parameters: $L_1 \approx 195$~nm, $L_2 \approx 250$~nm, $h_1 \approx 135$~nm, and $h_2 \approx 120$~nm.
+The height difference between the two regions is attributed to the soft nanoimprint lithography process, as discussed in the supplementary material.
 The shape of the nanostructures also deviates from ideal truncated pyramids, appearing slightly distorted due to fabrication limitations such as nonuniform etching.
 These factors collectively impact the precision of the phase control and the fidelity of the generated spatial modes.